random744/Calculator-in-polish-notation/README.md

 # Calculator-in-polish-notation
-Bash Script: Calculator in polish notation
+A simple calculator in Polish notation written in a bash script